abdelkimo/or-tools/doc_sources/MANUAL/source/manual/under_the_hood/rl.rst

     (pu) stands for ``public`` and (pr) for ``private``.
     The ``int64 Size() const`` method returns  ``nodes_`` + ``vehicles_`` - ``start_end_count_``, which is
-    exactly the minimal number of variables needed to model the problem at hand with one variable per node (see below).
+    exactly the minimal number of variables needed to model the problem at hand with one variable per node (see next subsection).

 ..  _auxiliary_graph_detailed: